 Eligible for upper secondary school

-- Completed year nine of compulsory school or equivalent educational level
+- Completed year nine of compulsory school or an equivalent educational level

-- Not previously have graduated from an upper secondary school education
+- Not previously have graduated from upper secondary school

-- Begun the upper secondary school (year one) in the first half of the calendar year that the student becomes 20 years of age at the latest
+- Begun upper secondary school (year one) by no later than the first half of the calendar year of the student’s 20th birthday

 You apply for upper secondary school with your final grades from compulsory school.
-In order to be admitted to an education within the independent quota of the Swedish national upper secondary education program in the final admission, you need, apart from English and mathematics, have passed in Swedish (the exception being International Baccalaureate where it is not necessary to have a final grade in Swedish).
-Depending on the program the school might ask for finals grades in additional subjects as well.
+In order to be admitted via the independent quota during the final admission stage, you will need, apart from English and Mathematics, to have gained a pass grade in Swedish (the exception being International Baccalaureate, where it is not necessary to have a final grade in Swedish).
+Depending on the programme, the school may also ask for final grades in additional subjects.

-For programs with a focus on continuing studies on university level you need to have passed:
+For programmes that focus on continuing studies at university level, you need to have passed:

-For the Natural science program and Technology program 3 of those subjects must be biology, physics and chemistry.
+For the Natural Science Programme and the Technology Programme, 3 of these subjects must be Biology, Physics and Chemistry.

-For the Business Management and Economics program, Humanities program and the Social Science program 4 of the 9 subjects you need to have passed are geography, history, social science and religion.
+For the Business Administration Programme, the Humanities Programme and the Social Science Programme, 4 of the 9 subjects you need to have passed are Geography, History, Social Science and Religion.

-For the Art, Music and Drama program any 9 subjects are eligible.
+For the Arts Programme, any 9 subjects are eligible.

-For the vocational programs you need to have passed:
+For the vocational programmes, you need to have passed:

-If you lack a final grade in one or more of the mandatory subjects it is possible to contact “Sofia Distans" (www.sofiadistans.nu), an educational organisation that offer distance courses in subjects of the Swedish compulsory school (for Swedish citizens).
+If you lack a final grade in one or more of the mandatory subjects, you can contact ‘Sofia Distans’ (www.sofiadistans.nu), which is an educational organisation that offers remote studies of Swedish compulsory school subjects (for Swedish citizens).

-Applicants from the Nordic countries; Finland, Denmark, Norway and Iceland do not need a grade in Swedish to eligible for admission.
+Applicants from the Nordic countries (Finland, Denmark, Norway and Iceland) do not need a grade in Swedish in order to be eligible for admission.